Tommertom/svelte-ionic-npm/README.md

 Integration of Ionic
 - `npm i @ionic/core ionic-svelte`
-- create a theme folder/file that contains the colours for Ionic (see starterfiles/theme)
+- create a theme folder/file that contains the colours for Ionic (see starterfiles/theme).
+Example: - create a theme folder/file that contains the colours for Ionic (see starterfiles/theme).
+Example: https://raw.githubusercontent.com/Tommertom/svelte-ionic-npm/main/starterfiles/theme/variables.css
 - the top-root layout file (Kit) or top root module (others) needs to run `setupIonicSvelte()` and import the theme stylesheet before anything else - also see starterfiles/+layout.svelte.
 Example:

 ```